Lithops lesliei 'Albinica'

 Lithops lesliei subsp. lesliei 'Albinica', Lithops lesliei f. albinica, Lithops albinica

-Lithops lesliei 'Albinica' is a small, almost stemless succulent with soft rootstocks that produces pair of leaves, up to 1.6 inches (4 cm) wide, with inverted cone shape.
+Lithops lesliei 'Albinica' is a small, almost stemless succulent with a soft rootstock that produces a pair of leaves, up to 1.6 inches (4 cm) wide, with an inverted cone shape.
 Leaves are grass green to yellowish with yellow speckles or dots.
-They are separated by shallow fissure.
+They are separated by a shallow fissure.
 Flowers are white, daisy-like, up to 2 inches (5 cm) in diameter and emerge from the fissure.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).